alessandro-maccario/expense_tracker_streamlit/README.md

 In the column `expense_category`, you are free to choose the category names as you like (except for the `income`, `savings` and `investment`, as already pointed out).
 Here, there are our suggestions (but feel free to create your own):

-- apparel (for anything related to clothes)
+- _apparel_ (for anything related to clothes)
-- education & learning (for anything related to learning materials such as books, courses, online courses and so on)
+- _education & learning_ (for anything related to learning materials such as books, courses, online courses and so on)
-- entertainment & leisure (anything related to leisure time, such as going to the movie theather, going to the bowling alley, going to the restaurant and so on)
+- _entertainment & leisure_ (anything related to leisure time, such as going to the movie theather, going to the bowling alley, going to the restaurant and so on)
-- food (food related, such as grocery shopping)
+- _food_ (food related, such as grocery shopping)
-- home & living (such as the rent, the electricity bill and so on)
+- _home & living_ (such as the rent, the electricity bill and so on)
-- household & personal care (such as detergents for the washing machine, shampoo, toothpaste and so on)
+- _household & personal care_ (such as detergents for the washing machine, shampoo, toothpaste and so on)
-- restaurant (anything related to a breakfast/lunch/dinner or anything else at a restaurant place, such as getting an espresso, it can considered a _restaurant_ expense as well)
+- _restaurant_ (anything related to a breakfast/lunch/dinner or anything else at a restaurant place, such as getting an espresso, it can considered a _restaurant_ expense as well)
-- income (the amount of income, per month)
+- _income_ (the amount of income, per month)
-- others (for anything else that does not fit into the previous categories)
+- _others_ (for anything else that does not fit into the previous categories)

-## TO BE ADDED:

-- show an example
-- what about the **income**, **savings**, **investment** categories?
-For the income, it really should be called **income**, otherwise it will not be considered for the waterfall diagram and the metric!

 ### Discover the application 📚